Ray-B-Ouamba/COMMERCIAL-CALCULATOR/README.md

 Create a Coffe-Culture-Menu with a background changing image.

 ## LESSONS LEARNED:
-* Learn the basic of CSS.
+* Master the fondamentals of HTML CSS and JavaSCript.
-* Use CSS to set the color, font, size, and other aspects of HTML elements.
+*

 ## SIMILAR PROJECT: